 - File a lawsuit on your behalf and represent you in court

 If you have been hurt in an accident, you should be certain to keep in mind that it is best to speak to an attorney as soon as you, because any delay could result in the loss or destruction of evidence that is essential to your claim.
-In addition, Pennsylvania personal injury claims are subject to a strict ,2 which means that waiting to file a claim could result in the forfeiture of your right to recover compensation at all.
+In addition, Pennsylvania personal injury claims are subject to a strict statute of limitations,2 which means that waiting to file a claim could result in the forfeiture of your right to recover compensation at all.

 Contact a Philadelphia Motorcycle Accident Attorney Today to Discuss Your Case